Baptiste-R-epi/Projet-Perso/README.md

 Welcome to this little game project.

 It is a CLI based game.
-You move yourself around with the arrow keys.
+You move yourself around with the arrow keys, zqsd/awsd, space.
 You cannot "move down", and moving up makes you jump.
-Space is not actually supported.
+Space is a jump too.

 The "config.php" file allows you to edit the way the map must be build, and how the game display.
 Check the file, comments are explicite enough.